 Recent Changes And Enhancements

 Annual upgrades and improvements generally improve policy benefits, and often add important features that may have been previously omitted.
-For example, mental illness, non-generic drugs, maternity, and contraception are four examples of mandated coverage that have been added within the last five years.
+For example, mental illness, non-generic drugs, maternity, and contraception are four mandated coverage benefits that have been added within the last five years.

 Each year, additional preventative benefits are added, that are not subject to a copay, coinsurance, or deductible.
 However, the tax/penalty for not complying with the law (enrolling in "qualified" coverage) increases each year, If your household income also increased, the penalty becomes larger.